 Behavior Assessment Team

-Please refer to our BAT: Things to Report page for more information.
+Please refer to our Things to Refer page for more information.

 After referring a student to the BAT, a member of the BAT may contact you for further information if necessary.